auth0/docs/articles/multifactor-authentication/developer/libraries/android/index.md

 ### Allow a login request

-Once you have the enrollment in place, you will receive a GCM push notification every time the user needs multi-factor authentication.
+Once you have the enrollment in place, you'll receive a GCM push notification every time the user needs multi-factor authentication.

 Guardian provides a method to parse the `Bundle` received from GCM and return a `Notification` instance ready to be used.